margeeta/compose-samples/Jetcaster/README.md

 ## Features

-This sample has 3 components: the home scree, the podcast details screen, and the player screen
+This sample has 3 components: the home screen, the podcast details screen, and the player screen

 The home screen is split into sub-screens for easy re-use: